TuhinNair/edu_challenge/README.md

 ### Secrets
 - *.env* should not be checked into version control but for this challenge I've left it out of *.gitignore*.
+- Ideally injected during CI builds.

 ### Model

 - The spec defines id's to be 20 char but also mentions that UUID is an option.
 The use of the UUIDField invalidates the 20 char limit and sacrifices readibility.
-TODO: A human readable/slug implementation (with sufficient entropy if desired)
+TODO: A human readable/slug implementation (with sufficient entropy if desired) with integrity checks.

 ## How to run it